 Amidst the claims and protests, the actual research papers findings have their own voice to be listened to.
 A quick literature search shows that there are more than 100 studies already being conducted to evaluate the connection between talc and ovarian cancer.
-One research study collected data over 16 years on talc use and epithelial cancer risk and found there are 33% chances of increase in ovarian cancer risk when talc was used in genital areas. which goes in sync with the results from an Australian study analysis A recent meta-analysis done in 2017, which included 302,705 women, also shows a significant association between genital use of talc and ovarian cancer.
-Still the data is inconclusive and lags to prove the direct connect between talc and ovarian cancer.
+One research study collected data over 16 years of talc use and epithelial cancer risk and found there are 33% chances of increase in ovarian cancer risk when talc was used in genital areas. which goes in sync with the results from an Australian study analysis A recent meta-analysis done in 2017, which included 302,705 women, also shows a significant association between genital use of talc and ovarian cancer.
+Still the data is inconclusive and lags to prove the direct connection between talc and ovarian cancer.
 The Office of Women's Health (OWH) at FDA has awarded a two-year research grant in 2016, to the Office of Cosmetics and Colors (OCAC), to better judge the possible link between talc exposure from body powder use and ovarian cancer outcomes.

 Other than the research evidence, there have been recent exposures at the trials of important documents that were not made public by the manufacturer which clearly highlight the link between ovarian cancer and talc.

 Thousands of affected women have vouched that if they had been informed about the potential cancer risk they would have never used the product.
-This claim directly points at the negligence shown by the manufacturer and solely blames them for their condition.
+This claim directly points to the negligence shown by the manufacturer and solely blames them for their condition.

-With more than 2000 cases awaiting trial, it seems a long journey before arriving at the destination, for the plaintiffs as well as J&J. What is mind-boggling is that if it is proved that a talc-based powder does lead to risk of developing cancer, and if this fact was known to the manufacturer, would it still risk the lives of millions of people only for their own profits and spend millions trying to manipulate scientific and regulatory scrutiny?
+With more than 2000 cases awaiting trial, it seems a long journey before arriving at the destination for the plaintiffs as well as J&J. What is mind-boggling is that if it is proved that a talc-based powder does lead to a risk of developing cancer, and if this fact was known to the manufacturer, would it still risk the lives of millions of people only for their own profits and spend millions trying to manipulate scientific and regulatory scrutiny?
 If yes, then no settlement amount will be enough as a penalty or compensation.